 - Rental or personal references

-Written, oral, or electronic notice of any adverse action taken by a landlord after reviewing a tenant screening report.
+Written, oral, or electronic notice of any adverse action a landlord takes after reviewing a tenant screening report.

 Consumer Report Details

-The name, address and number of the consumer reporting agency that provided the report to the landlord.
-Landlord must also provide disclosure of the numerical credit score and information (score range, score factors, score date) for applicant perusal.
+The name, address, and number of the consumer reporting agency that provided the screening report to the landlord.
+The landlord must also disclose the numerical credit score and information (score range, score factors, score date) to the applicant.

 Copy and Opportunity to Dispute

-Landlord provide applying tenant with a copy of the screening report, and an opportunity to dispute the completeness and accuracy of the report.
+The landlord must provide the applying tenant with a copy of the screening report and an opportunity to dispute the completeness and accuracy of the report.